wanghan8866/MyThirdYearProject1/README.md

 ## Requirements
 ### Installation
 1. Make sure Python 3.9 installed from https://www.python.org/downloads/
-2. To install all required libraries (better in a local virtual environment or a container to void libraries conflicts):
+2. To install all required libraries (better in a local virtual environment or a container to void libraries conflicts (Recommend [Anaconda])):
     1. ```pip install flappy_bird_gym```
     2. ```pip install -r requirements.txt```
 3. To run DQN models, the GPU (CUDA) is required: